How to Upgrade from HDB to Condo in Singapore: The Complete 2026 Guide

 Beyond the use of your CPF and taking a bank loan, you may have to utilise your personal savings in order to fund your next property purchase.

 Consider what proportion of your savings you intend to use to pay for your new house.
 For starters, how much does your property cost?
 It is important that the cost of the property is not out of your budget, as while it may be a good investment in the long run, you may encounter financial difficulties in your day-to-day finances.
 Next, are you currently in any financial debt?
 Perhaps, you may have purchased a car and you have yet to completely pay off your debts.
 The income you take home is also crucial in your financial planning, as it determines how quickly you will be able to pay back your loans.
+If you are buying the condo before selling your HDB, remember to budget for the ABSD you will have to front before claiming the remission.

 Ensure that you set aside a proportion of your personal savings for situations such as in an emergency or to pay for your children's college education.
 It is important to remember that you should not be using most or all of your personal savings in order to pay for your new property.
 Keep in mind that your personal savings is there to ensure that during emergency situations, you will not struggle with your finances.